 Attendee, Dr Teresa Brockie, a keynote speaker and member of the White Clay (A'aninin) Nation from the Fort Belknap Reservation, Montana, is one of only ten American First Nation nurses with a PhD.
 Since attending our conference, a ‘Welcome to Country’ will be performed at all events in the School of Health Johns Hopkins University, with the hope to extend it throughout JHU and the broader community.

 The team nominated gave above and beyond, while ensuring their substantive positions in Nursing and Midwifery were not unduly impacted.
-In the essence of the sustainable development goals and JCUs strategic intent, the team demonstrated that when we work with each other we create opportunities with enduring benefits and together we can bring an end to poverty, protect the planet and ensure all people enjoy peace and prosperity.
+The team demonstrated that when we work with each other we create opportunities with enduring benefits and together we can bring an end to poverty, protect the planet and ensure all people enjoy peace and prosperity.